 When you forget to entertain, when you don’t put in the quality in execution, or where your brand is too obviously jammed into a piece of content that has nothing to do with your brand.
 If you don’t astonish and delight the consumer, you fall flat.
 So, don’t just do content.
 Do content that you and your consumer will love.

 Integrated content at it's best

 In 2001, BMW launched BMW Films, light years ahead of the industry.
-While everyone was still worried about producing 30s and 15s and newspaper ads, most brand leaders were still thinking whether they could afford to put 1% of their budgets into the Internet.
+Everyone was still worried about producing 30s and 15s and newspaper ads.
+Most brand leaders were still thinking whether they could afford to put 1% of their budgets into the internet.

 Roughly 85% of BMW purchasers used the Internet before purchasing a BMW.

-BMW knew that the average work-hard, play-hard customer was 46 years old, with a median income of about $150,000.
+BMW knew that the average work-hard, play-hard customer was 45 years old, with a median income of about $150,000.
 Two-thirds were male, married, and had no children.
-In general, we see that Brands move along the Love Curve, going from Indifferent to Like It and Love It before becoming that Beloved Brand for Life.

 Competitively, BMW had a lot of love but it was still battling traditional rival Mercedes who had the most love of all Luxury Car Brands.
-Everyone else was compared to Mercedes.
-Also, brands like Lexus and Infiniti were gaining some emotional support from consumers and gaining share.
+Brands like Lexus and Infiniti were gaining some emotional support from consumers and gaining share.
 BMW needed something to show consumers what makes a BMW truly a BMW.
-They needed to put their stake in the ground to push to be the Most Beloved Luxury Car brand.
-They needed something that the consumer would love and in turn love the BMW brand.
+They needed to put their stake in the ground to push to be the most beloved luxury car brand.
+And, they needed something that the consumer would love and in turn love the BMW brand.